 - Add broth and lentils to the pot.
 Bring the mixture to a boil, and lower the heat to a gentle simmer.
 Cook, covered, for 12-15 minutes or until the lentils are soft and mushy.1 cup split red lentils, 4 cups vegetable broth

-- Blending (optional) - Blend the soup until smooth using an immersion blender.
-You can also blend it in a high-speed blender but do allow the soup to cool down slightly first.
-Season with salt and pepper.
+- Blending (optional) - Blend the soup until smooth using an immersion blender or a high-speed blender.
+Give it a taste, seasoning with more salt and pepper if needed.

 - Serve your red lentil carrot soup with chopped basil, chili flakes, or whatever else you fancy!